 Not only has EV technology and performance improved, the price point has too: from a total cost of ownership perspective (including maintenance, tax and energy) they often make more sense than fuel-powered equivalents.
 And, if you're anything like the tens of thousands of people who are registering a new electric car each month, you may well find yourself considering your EV options very soon.

 The switch to an electric car is currently more attractive than ever.
 Governments are tightening air pollution regulations and the environmental benefits of curbing oil dependency and CO2 emissions can no longer be ignored.
 Driving into a busy city knowing you're not pumping anything filthy out the back of your car is certainly satisfying.

 So, you've made your mind up.
 You’re sold on an EV.
 Where do you start?
 With the popularity and variety of small electric cars growing by the day, what should you be looking for in yours?
 And most importantly, which small electric cars are going to offer you the most value for money?
 Well, we’ve got you covered.

 We've created a list of the ten of the best small electric cars on the market today.

-Want to get straight to our favourite electric cars of 2022?
+Want to get straight to our favourite small electric cars of 2023?

 What’s the best small electric car for you?